ketai-dhr/depthai-docs-website/source/pages/products.rst

     Retrieve the size of the squares from the calibration target by measuring them with a ruler or calipers and enter that number (in cm) in place of [SQUARE_SIZE_IN_CM].

-    For example, the arguments for the :ref:`BW1098OBC - USB3 with Onboard Cameras` look like the following if the square size is 2.35 cm:
+    For example, the arguments for the :ref:`BW1098OBC - 带机载摄像头的 USB3` look like the following if the square size is 2.35 cm:

     .. code-block:: bash